mixmi-git/clean-working-refactor-03-28-2025/CLEANUP_LOG.md

   - No functionality changes, purely documentation improvements
   - Verified the application still loads and functions correctly

+### Task 20: Checkpoint Files Assessment
+- **Branch:** `refactor/checkpoint-files-assessment`
+- **Files Modified:**
+  - `app/lib/checkpoints/example-content.checkpoint.ts` (added console logging)
+  - `app/lib/example-content.ts` (added console logging)
+  - `app/data/exampleMediaItems.ts` (added console logging)
+- **Rationale:**
+  - Previous attempts to remove checkpoint files caused application failures
+  - Added detection logging to understand if/when these files are loaded
+  - Found that only the regular `example-content.ts` file is loaded during normal app startup
+  - The checkpoint file isn't directly imported but still caused issues when removed
+  - This suggests the checkpoint file might be loaded through dynamic imports or through webpack bundling
+- **Learning:**
+  - The checkpoint file is not loaded through normal imports during initial page load
+  - The problem might be related to how Next.js bundles or processes files
+  - Simply renaming the file could cause issues due to potential dynamic references
+- **Verification:**
+  - Verified the application still functions correctly with logging added
+  - The console output shows only the regular file being loaded, not the checkpoint file
+- **Next Steps:**
+  - Consider adding more detailed tracing to detect when/if checkpoint files are loaded
+  - For the time being, keep the checkpoint files in place to ensure application stability

 ## Notes for Future Tasks

 - **Checkpoint Files:** Multiple attempts to remove checkpoint/backup files have confirmed they are critical to application functionality despite their names suggesting otherwise: